 The Schlag design for the Jefferson Nickel was discontinued in 2004.

 The 5-cent pieces with 35% silver in their composition would be minted for four years, from 1942 to 1945.
-With the end of the war, demand for nickel decreased back to normality and the US Mint went back to the copper-nickel alloy (75% copper and 25% nickel) in 1946.
+The alloy also contained 56% copper and 9% manganese.
+With the end of the war, demand for nickel decreased to normality, and the US Mint returned to the copper-nickel alloy (75% copper and 25% nickel) in 1946.

 In terms of melt value, the silver content within the silver War Nickel is worth around $1.50.
-Nonetheless, its true value comes from its numismatic appeal, in other words, how much the coin would be worth to coin collectors or to a coin dealer, and that includes its mint condition.
+Nonetheless, its true value comes from its numismatic appeal, in other words, how much the coin would be worth to coin collectors or coin dealers.
+And one of the key factors for numismatic value is the coin’s condition.

 The most basic way to identify if a nickel is made of silver is to look at the mint year.
 Only the copper-silver-manganese composition was used from 1942 to 1945.